dennisXZX/web-developer-notes/README.md

 #### Difference between: `function Person(){}`, `var person = Person()`, and `var person = new Person()`?

 - function Person(){} declares a constructor function.
-- var person = Person() declares a person variable which holds the return value of Person().
+- var person = Person() declares a person variable which holds the value returned from calling Person().
 - var person = new Person() declares a person variable which holds an instance of the Person object.

 #### What's the difference between `.call` and `.apply`?

 Both call() and apply() can be used to alter the 'this' context of a function.
-The difference between them is the parameters they accept. call() accepts parameters one by one explicitly, while apply() accepts an array as its parameter.
+The difference between them is how they accept parameters. call() accepts parameters one by one explicitly, while apply() accepts an array as its parameter.

 #### Explain `Function.prototype.bind`.

-Function.prototype.bind is a function defined in the prototype object of Function constructor, which means all instances of Function can access to bind via prototypal inheritance.
-The bind function accepts a context as a parameter and returns a function that binds the context to its this keyword.
+Function.prototype.bind is a function defined in the prototype object of Function constructor, which means all instances of Function can access to bind() via prototypal inheritance.
+The bind function accepts a context as a parameter and returns a function that binds the context to its 'this' keyword.
+The 'this' context cannot be changed after the binding.

 #### When would you use `document.write()`?

 In no situation I find myself have a need for document.write().
+It was used in the past to inject third party script into a web page, but this approach has been frowned upon due to the performance issue caused.

 #### What's the difference between feature detection, feature inference, and using the UA string?